yomete/react-suspense-demo/README.md

 It uses the Alpha version of React 16 (16.4.0-alpha.0911da3) so as to experiment with React Suspense.

+You can view the demo [here](https://build-uzpsujvyrl.now.sh/) and read the accompanying article at [LogRocket's Blog](https://blog.logrocket.com/)

 ## Getting started

 To get started, clone this repository and install the dependencies.